 The technology industry is an essential economic factor for Europe, representing sales of €1.5 trillion and more than 8% of European economic output.
 Even during the COVID-19 pandemic, the industry’s gross output continued to increase.

-As European technology companies have turned industrial digitization into sales growth, they have faced stiff global competition in other areas.
+As European technology companies have turned industrial digitisation into sales growth, they have faced stiff global competition in other areas.
 This is especially true in the hardware segment, whose production has decreased dramatically across Europe.
 The result has been sometimes painful but ultimately successful evolution: Today, there is a much stronger focus on the software and services industry segment, which now accounts for two-thirds of industry revenue (a reverse from the positions those segments occupied two decades ago).

 Deloitte’s research informing this report answered key questions about the European technology industry: Where does it stand today?
 With which other industries/sectors are the economic interdependencies in Europe particularly strong?
 And last, but not least: Will the strong growth continue, and what’s driving it?